Mangerrione/Nano-Box/README.md

 https://github.com/harbaum/nanomig

-The goal of this project was to create a (3D printable) nice litte case for the NanoMig / MiSTery Nano / C64 Nano!
+The goal of this project was to create a (3D printable) litte case for the NanoMig / MiSTery Nano / C64 Nano!

 Features: